This is an advanced operation rarely needed during daily use.

-The Dynotag System consists of ID Tags attached to Information Records (records, for short).
-When a third party person view the ID tag, they are shown the contents of the attached record.
+The Dynotag System consists of ID Tags linked to Information Records (records, for short).
+When a third party person view the ID tag, they are shown the contents of the linked record.

 About Your Tags

-When you obtain a new tag, you first to “Activate” it into your account, and either create a new information record for it – or – attach it to an existing information record.
+When you obtain a new tag, you first to “Activate” it into your account, and either create a new information record for it – or – link it to an existing information record.

-- Multiple ID tags can be attached to an information record.
+- Multiple ID tags can be linked to an information record.

-- An ID tag can be attached to only one information record.
+- An ID tag can be linked to only one information record.

 Editing Your Tags